CodecoolBase/diligent-academy-midway-assessment-dev-start/tasks.md

 - Create a command `update-name`.
 - It should have two arguments, the `id` of the recipe and the `newName`.
 - If the ID is not numeric or missing or the new name is missing show a meaningful error message to the user.
-- Create a new `UpdateRecipeType` from the `RecipeType` type.
+- Create a new `UpdateRecipeType` from the `RecipeType` type. `UpdateRecipeType` is the same as the `RecipeType` without the `id`, and all other properties are optional.
 The new type should reuse the `RecipeType` use the typescript utilities.
 - If the recipe with the given ID is not exists it should show a meaningful error message to the user.
 - If the update is successful, show the details of the recipe a same way in the details command.